jordanshatford/plex/docs/8-Tautulli.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://github.com/Tautulli/Tautulli/wiki).

 1. Launch the Tautulli web interface `http://${YOUR_IP}:8181`.
 2. Navigate through the first time setup:
    1. Set username and password as preferred.